What Is the Physical Presence Test?

 The 330-day requirement of the physical presence test can be waived under a few rare circumstances.
 Specifically, if you are forced to return to the US because of war, civil unrest, or “similar adverse conditions,” this requirement may be waived.

 A key difference between the bona fide residence test and the physical presence test is that you must be physically present in a foreign country for at least 330 days in a full tax year to qualify for the bona fide residence test.
-However, if you want to qualify for the physical presence test, you must be physically present in a foreign country for at least 183 days out of a 365-day period.
+However, if you want to qualify for the physical presence test, you must be physically present in a foreign country for at least 330 days out of a 365-day period.

-Form 8843 – Who Needs to File it?
+Form 8843: Who Needs To File it?

-Form 8843 is a tax form that must be filed by certain nonresident aliens, including students, teachers, and professional athletes, who are temporarily present in the United States.
 The form is used to claim a treaty exemption or explain the individual’s circumstances and days of presence in the US for purposes of determining tax residency status.
 The IRS provides detailed instructions on how to fill out and submit the form.

 Physical Presence Test Examples